TEAMWORK BRINGS SUCCESS

 TROUT IN THE CLASSROOM 2020

-We are working with the fifth grade class of Kenna Elementary School on their "Trout in the Classroom" project.
+We worked with the fifth grade class of Kenna Elementary School on their "Trout in the Classroom" project.
 The class received trout eggs in October and have been caring for the tiny trout that hatched in their very large aquarium tank.

 The project is supported annually by a DCWA volunteer and the Ernie Nester Chapter of Trout Unlimited based in Charleston.